JNRowe/hubugs/doc/background.rst

 The requirements
 ----------------

-I live at the command line, data that isn't easily manageable from there may as well not exist in my eyes.
+I live at the command line, data that isn’t easily manageable from there may as well not exist in my eyes.
 Therefore:

     A simple `command line interface`_ is priority one.